StillsSma/number_wang/README.md

 ## Objective

-This was a week 1 assignment to help understand basic conditions and loops in Python.
+To help understand basic conditions and loops in Python.